cwendorf/Sourcebook/R/data-analysis/descriptives.md

 ## Descriptives

+Prior to the steps below, enter the data as appropriate for the analyses (described elsewhere).

 ### Obtaining Descriptive Statistics

-Get the mean, variance, and standard deviation for the variable.
+1. Type the following to get the mean, variance, and standard deviation for the variable.

 ```{r}
 mean(Outcome)